CortexFlow/CortexBrain/README.md

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/feature-name`).
 3. Submit a Pull Request with a detailed explanation of your changes.

+# Proposing New Features

+If you would like to contribute a new feature to the project, we ask that you open a discussion before submitting a PR.
+This is to ensure that all new features align with the project's goals and to avoid overlapping work or conflicting views.

+Please initiate a discussion in the GitHub Discussions section where we can collectively review, refine, and approve your idea before you begin implementation.
+Pull Requests for new features that have not been discussed beforehand may be declined to maintain project coherence and ensure alignment with the broader roadmap.

+By collaborating in this manner, we can maintain clarity and consistency, ensuring that all contributors are working towards the same objectives.
+Thank you for your understanding and contributions!